R.E.

 Implementation

-During their time in the Skylark Federation, children have the opportunity through RE to do the following:
+During their time at Barcombe C E Primary, children have the opportunity through RE to do the following:

 • Develop their knowledge and understanding of the Christian faith and of other principal religions (KS1 – Judaism and Islam, KS2 – all world religions covered in a rolling programme)